ELeeAstro/gCMCRT/README.md

 paths - list of path to the k-table data
 NOTE: THESE PATHS MUST BE IN THE SAME ORDER AS THE SPECIES IN THE optools.par FILE !!!!

+### &lbl_nml - line-by-line namelist

+interp_wl - interpolate to wavelengths.wl file (.True.) or use wavelengths.wl file directly (.False.)
+iopts - Integer option number (dev-only) form - paths - list of path to the k-table data
+NOTE: THESE PATHS MUST BE IN THE SAME ORDER AS THE SPECIES IN THE optools.par FILE !!!!
+### &CIA_nml - CIA namelist

+iopts -
+form -
+paths -
+NOTE: put a dummy path (e.g. './' ) for special species (H-, He- etc.)

 # How to operate gCMCRT